thomazyazima/thomazyazima.github.io/week-2/8-gps1.1/readme.md

   you to get you prepared for an exciting time at DBC.

   This GPS is designed to help you examine pair programming and the roles of driver and navigator.
-Your goal is to design a single-page website that introduces the concept of pair programming!
+Your goal is to design and build a single-page website that introduces the concept of pair programming!

   **Since this is your first pairing session, it is important